postmanlabs/labs-docs/v6/postman/team_library/sharing.md

  **NOTE**: **Team Library is only available for versions 5.0 and below.**

 Postman Pro and Enterprise users have access to a Team Library which lets you collaborate faster with your teammates.
-Team members can share collections and environment templates and see the activity feed in the Team Library.
+Team members can share collections and environments and see the activity feed in the Team Library.
 You can think of the Team Library as a way to organize your API infrastructure and make finding API documentation, workflows, and test suites easy.

 Your Team Library should be the single source of truth about your APIs.
 It will let you see the state of your APIs in real time, or review historical versions and the latest updates.